Belgium seems to be a place in Europe that travelers don’t talk about much.

 The variety and creativity are more enticing to me.

-Throughout Belgium(at least in Brussels and Brugge, where I was) there are chocolate shops everywhere.
+Throughout Brussels and Brugge there are chocolate shops everywhere.

-However, when I was in Brugge, my main target was Dumon Chocolatier at Eiermarkt 6.
+When I was in Brugge, my main target was Dumon Chocolatier located at Eiermarkt 6.

 I heard many good things before going and it was not a letdown.

-It’s a small shop with chocolate practically spilling out the door, along with all the people who were there.
+It’s a small shop with chocolate practically spilling out the door.

-It was honestly hard for me to get in and really look around because of all the people in there.
+It was hard for me to get in and look around because of all the people in there.

-But they offer a variety box of chocolates, so I just bought one of those and left with a box full of mysterious chocolates.
+I bought one of those and left with a box full of mysterious chocolates.

-On the other a part of me really wanted to savor each one.
+The other part of me wanted to savor each one.

 So with all that being said, Stop Skipping Over Belgium.